Leica M8 vs Olympus E-M10

 Review summary: Leica M8 vs Olympus E-M10

 So what conclusions can be drawn?
 Which of the two cameras – the Leica M8 or the Olympus E-M10 – has the upper hand?
+Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Arguments in favor of the Leica M8: